wundergraph/cosmo/README.md

 Not all companies start with a federated architecture, Cosmo supports both monolithic and federated architectures.

+## Getting Started

+To get started with WunderGraph Cosmo, follow these steps:

+1. **Clone the Repository**: `git clone https://github.com/wundergraph/cosmo.git`
+2. **Choose your Example**: Select the example that best fits your role and use case from the [Try Cosmo Now](#try-cosmo-now) section and follow the instructions.
+3. **Explore Further**: Check out the [Docs](https://cosmo-docs.wundergraph.com) for more information on Cosmo's features and capabilities.

 ## Try Cosmo Now! :rocket:

 Get started with Cosmo by choosing the example that best fits your role and use case: